 About 70% of Gilman’s business is still photography (usually Nikon’s NEF RAW format), but the rest is 1080p MOV format video transcoded to 4:2:2 or 4:4:4 ProRes, depending on the end application.
-All stills and video save to pro-grade SD and CF cards, which then copy via MacBook to two G-DRIVE® minis throughout shooting in the field.
+All stills and video save to pro-grade SD and CF cards, which then copy via MacBook to two G-DRIVE® mini portable hard drives throughout shooting in the field.
 These are 1TB USB 3.0 drives, and the transfers are simultaneous to ensure data redundancy as soon in the workflow as possible.
 When those drives fill up, two more get brought in.
 At the end of the day, the drives are geographically separated, often with Gilman taking one set and his assistant the other, taking care that both data sets are never in the same place at the same time.

-When he returns home, Gilman takes one of his mini drive sets and copies everything either to two G-SPEED® enclosures or to two G-RAID® Thunderbolts, so there are two copies in this location, as well.
+When he returns home, Gilman takes one of his mini drive sets and copies everything either to two G-SPEED® external hard drive enclosures or to two G-RAID® Thunderbolts, so there are two copies in this location, as well.
 Gilman uses the G-SPEED® units for photos and archiving while the G-RAID® Thunderbolts fuel all of his video editing owing to their exceptional bandwidth and performance.

 “I have no bottlenecks,” he says.
 “That’s why I rely on the Thunderbolt drives, which are configured as RAID 0 for that extra speed.
 This gives me a really seamless editing process, with no frame dropping.”

 Bytes of Wisdom